AuReMe/esmecata/README.md

 ### Use the precomputed database

 The precomputed database of EsMeCaTa is available at this [Zenodo repository](https://doi.org/10.5281/zenodo.13354073).
 Warning, this precomputed database size is 4 Gb.
-Several precomputed databases (of smaller size) associated with the article datasets are available in the Zenodo archive of EsMeCaTa's article.
+Several precomputed databases (of smaller size) associated with the article datasets are available in the [Zenodo archive of EsMeCaTa's article](https://zenodo.org/records/14502342).
+And there is also a little precomputed dbatase available for test purpose (on one organism `buchnera_database.zip`) in the test folder ([test folder](https://github.com/AuReMe/esmecata/tree/main/test)).

 Using the precomputed database, esmecata searches for input taxon inside the precomputed database to make prediction.
 It requires an input file containing the taxonomic affiliations and a precomputed esmecata database.